Deco&Design - Furniture

 source: westlandlondon/com

 Despite the mix of elements, the Victorian style was a pleasing one.
-It wasn't restrictive and there were designs to suit everyone.
-It was the first style whose furniture was made in factories, becoming more affordable due to the lower price and greater supply.
-Victorian was the style from which elegant Art Nouveau stylebut also Art and Craft style, simpler and closer to nature.
+It was not restrictive, with designs to please everyone.
+It was the first style whose furniture was made in factories, becoming more affordable due to its lower price and greater choice.
+It was the Victorian style that started it all elegant Art Nouveau styleand the Art and Craft style, simpler and closer to nature.

 About the author